Fort Port Natal (From a watercolour of the British camp at Fort Port Natal in 1842:

 Ceramic tiled plaque for Capt Smith's forces in Francis Farewell Square, west of the Durban City Hall

-Thirty-eight years after this city of Durban's centenary commemoration (ie 138 years after the Battle of Congella), a newly-established South African Defence Force (SADF) Citizen Force unit, the Congella Regiment, was formed, and associated itself with the Royal lnniskilling Fusiliers.
+Thirty-eight years after this city of Durban's centenary commemoration (ie 138 years after the Battle of Congella), a newly-established South African Defence Force (SADF) Citizen Force unit, Congella Regiment, was formed, and associated itself with the Royal lnniskilling Fusiliers.

 Establishment of Congella Regiment